Sunglasses add comfort and help you in all your outdoor activities.

-Part of the popularity of nonprescription sunglasses is due the fact that over 30 million Americans wear contact lenses.
-Anyone who wears contacts needs plano sunglasses to protect their eyes from the sun’s harmful UV rays.
+Part of the popularity of nonprescription sunglasses is due to the fact that over 30 million Americans wear contact lenses.
+Anyone who wears contacts needs Plano sunglasses to protect their eyes from the sun's harmful UV rays.
 Sunglasses help keep contacts from drying out when outdoors, and shield the eyes from windblown debris.

 And, of course, sunglasses just look cool!

 If you currently wear eyeglasses for nearsightedness, farsightedness or astigmatism, you should strongly consider purchasing a second pair of glasses: prescription sunglasses.

 Why?
 Because prescription sunglasses are often the best solution when you want clear, comfortable vision outdoors or when you're driving on a sunny day.
 They eliminate glare and the need for squinting in bright conditions, which can reduce vision and cause eye strain.

 Even if you normally wear contact lenses and nonprescription (plano) sunglasses, there will be times when your contacts dry out or become uncomfortable - especially on the beach, where you battle the effects of sand, sun, wind, and water.
 Prescription sunglasses enable you to be outdoors all day without these discomfort problems or the hassle of dealing with your contacts.

 Sunglasses for Kids

 Children may not be as interested as adults are in wearing sunglasses as a fashion accessory.
 But because kids spend so much time outdoors in direct sunlight, they need sun protection even more than adults.